ruo-jia-gsb/Eikon-backend-task/README.md

 # Deploying docker-compose

-To deploy **docker-compose**, use the following command in terminal within the folder that the docker-run's files have been placed in:
+To deploy **docker-compose**, use the following command in terminal within the folder that the docker-compose's files have been placed in:

     docker-compose up